 By running the query algorithm from the previous section n times, for every element in C, we obtain a speedup which is roughly linear in the parallelism in the machine.
 The subproblem that is being solved in parallel is a small instance of 3SUM with |C| = O(1).
 We can make better use of the parallelism if we instead solve 3SUM subproblems with A, B, and C roughly the same size.
-The linear scan from the previous section cannot take advantage of this, because the scans through A and B may proceed very differently for different elements of C. Instead, we use another level of linear hashing to break up the problem instance into small subproblems.
+The linear scan from the previous section does not work because it may proceed differently for different elements of C. Instead, we use another level of linear hashing to break up the problem instance into small subproblems.
 We hash all elements to o(n) buckets and the linearity of the hash function ensures that for every pair of buckets, all of the sums of two elements from them are contained in O(1) buckets.
 The algorithm then solves the subproblems for every pair of buckets.